Fields of the Nephilim: Mourning Sun and Ceromonies (2005–2014)

-Present day
+2014–present

 On 1 July 2014, Carl McCoy announced that the band was back in the studio "...recording and compiling the most important elements created and gathered."
 In December 2014, the band debuted two new songs live onstage, "Earthbound" and "Prophecy".
-"Prophecy" was released as a single on the Sacred Symphony label available only as download on iTunes on 17 March 2016.
+"Prophecy" was produced, engineered, and mixed by Carl McCoy and mastered by Maor Appelbaum.
+The single was released as a 7" vinyl single and as an online single on the Sacred Symphony label, available only as a download on iTunes on 17 March 2016.
 It was promoted as a band single, but the track did not feature Pettitt.

-News reports said that a release on both CD and vinyl, containing exclusive artwork and bonus material would follow, though this did not happen.
+News reports said that a release on both CD and vinyl, containing exclusive artwork and bonus material, would follow, though this did not happen.

-Tom Edwards died in 2017 from heart failure, whilst touring in the US with Adam Ant.
+Tom Edwards died in 2017 from heart failure while touring in the US with Adam Ant.

-As of 2022, the band continues to perform live shows.
+Drummer Lee Newell announced that he quit the band, citing personal reasons regarding a move to the US.